vofy/Guides/Linux/firewalld.md

 `firewall-cmd --permanent --new-service-from-file=myservice.xml --name=mynewservice`

 This adds a new service using the service settings from the file.
 The new service will have the name mynewservice.
-With firewall-offline-cmd

-To add a new and empty service, use the --new-service option:

-`firewall-offline-cmd --new-service=myservice`

-Configure the service:

-`firewall-offline-cmd --service=myservice --set-description=description`
-`firewall-offline-cmd --service=myservice --set-short=description`
-`firewall-offline-cmd --service=myservice --add-port=portid[-portid]/protocol`
-`firewall-offline-cmd --service=myservice --add-protocol=protocol`
-`firewall-offline-cmd --service=myservice --add-source-port=portid[-portid]/protocol`
-`firewall-offline-cmd --service=myservice --add-module=module`
-`firewall-offline-cmd --service=myservice --set-destination=ipv:address[/mask]`

-Alternatively, you can add a new service using an existing file:

-`firewall-offline-cmd --new-service-from-file=myservice.xml`

-This adds a new service using all settings from the file including the service name.

-`firewall-offline-cmd --new-service-from-file=myservice.xml --name=mynewservice`

-This adds a new service using the service settings from the file.
-But the new service will have the name mynewservice.